jerilynzheng/al-folio/_projects/similarsinger.markdown

 **Problem**

-We wanted to create a useful recommendation system that could be a tool in the everyday lives of people.
+We wanted to create a <mark>useful recommendation system</mark> that could be a tool in the everyday lives of people.

 After speaking with friends, family, and others, we identified possible improvements to how music is currently recommended.
 Mainly done through streaming platforms, services like Spotify’s Related Artists and Apple Music’s recommendations give suggestions for popular artists based on their shared listeners and genre, but do not take other user preferences into account.